 Pets at Universal Orlando Hotels

 Great news for pet owners — your furry family member is welcome at your hotel when you stay at some of Universal Orlando’s resort hotels.
-The hotels do charge a pet deposit and nightly pet fee.
-As of 2019, the nightly fee is $50 per pet per night.
-You will need to bring along an up to date shot record for each pet you bring; your veterinarian can provide this for you before you leave home.
+The hotels do charge a one-time pet fee with a maximum of two dogs per room.
+As of 2021, the one-time pet fee is $100.
+You will need to bring along an up-to-date shot record for each pet you bring; your veterinarian can provide this for you before you leave home.

 If you bring your pet, the Universal Orlando hotels provide you with a pet bed, bowl, name tag and assortment of treats.
 You should also bring some items from home to ensure his comfort.